woman in white dress running towards ocean at sunset

 |

 For me, Montauk is home.
 I have grown up here my whole life and continue to work and live in Montauk now!
+This list is comprised of what I think are the best things to do in Montauk in the Summer (and many are year round activities!)

 woman walking down sandy path towards beach and dunes in montauk ny